 Professional Handicapper… or Tout?

 As you can gather, the terms “professional handicapper” and “tout” paint two very different pictures.
 The former suggests an educated, well-researched individual is studying sports and providing insight.
-The latter suggests a used car salesmen who is trying to swindle you.
+The latter suggests a used car salesman who is trying to swindle you.
 While financial advisors are – for the most part – trustworthy, unfortunately, the same can’t be said for professional handicappers.

 All too often, these professional handicappers have been exposed as frauds.
 Back in the day before the internet, there were handicappers that would give out picks via a hotline and they’d give half of their customers one side of a game and the other half of their customers the other side of game.
 With the advent of the internet, a lot has changed but handicappers have used different tricks to attract customers.

 Remember that for them, the business may not be betting the games.
 You’re buying their betting picks so they’re going to make money regardless of whether you win or lose.
 That means their business is partially sales.
-Ideally, a winning track record would be all of the sales that they would need but unfortunately, that’s not how this industry works.
+Ideally, a winning track record would be all of the sales they would need but unfortunately, that’s not how this industry works.

 Stats Can Be Framed

-Or let’s say his “regular picks” are struggling but he puts out a Pick Of The Month – or whatever other unique labels he wants to give it (5-Star picks, Game Of The Week, Run Line Specials) – he’ll be sure to tell you that he’s hit nine of his last 10 Pick Of The Month games while hiding the overall record.
-And sites will usually have hordes of cappers available to you, so they’ll always have someone who is hot at any given moment.
+Or let’s say his “regular picks” are struggling, but he puts out a Pick Of The Month – or whatever other unique labels he wants to give it (5-Star picks, Game Of The Week, Run Line Specials) – he’ll be sure to tell you that he’s hit nine of his last 10 Pick Of The Month games while hiding the overall record.
+And sites will usually have hordes of cappers available to you, so they’ll always have someone hot at any given moment.

-The bottom line here is that stats can be framed to paint the picture that they’re always hot in some realm.
+The bottom line is that stats can be framed to paint the picture that they’re always hot in some realm.
 That entices people to buy.
 Make sure you see the whole picture before investing.

 Getting The Right Price

-Let’s say you pay for a pick and the shrewd handicapper told you to bet the New York Yankees at -135.
+Let’s say you pay for a pick, and the shrewd handicapper told you to bet the New York Yankees at -135.
 Well, if he bets the game and he’s genuinely a sharp bettor, that line will move.
 By the time you get to it, it could be -140, -150 or higher.
-That loss in value might not seem like much but when you’re talking about doing this over a long period of time, it is in fact significant.
+That loss in value might not seem like much, but when you’re talking about doing this over a long period of time, it is, in fact, significant.
 If you don’t get the same odds, you’re going to lose more and win less over time.
 That’s a problem.